 The IRS bias against conservative groups and leniency favoring liberal groups smacks of political motivation, and is just the latest reason.
 While news media attention has focused on 501c4 organizations, even Christian groups not involved in political action in any way have also been targeted during the last four years with increased scrutiny and "hoops" to jump through to maintain status.

 I know this, first-hand.
 The IRS has ratcheted up demands on how every donated dollar is spent and who donated those dollars.
-Again, these service organizations with absolutely no political involvement.
-And it's scarey, particularly when liberal-leaning IRS has you on one of it's lists -- and it's the agency designated to manage Obamacare.
+Again, these are service organizations with absolutely no political involvement.
+And it's scary, particularly when liberal-leaning IRS has you on one of its lists -- and it's the agency designated to manage Obamacare.

-Germany was controlled by such fear, as I was told by the president of a German manufacturing company -- with tears in his eyes!
+Germany was controlled by such fear, as I was told several years ago by the president of a German manufacturing company -- with tears in his eyes!
 Dietrich Bonhoeffer repeatedly warned the German populace about blind trust as Hitler came to power.
 By the time Germany's citizens realized what was happening, it was too late.
-In 1945, this outspoken Lutheran pastor and theologist was executed.
+In 1945, this outspoken Lutheran pastor and theologian was executed.

 Thomas Jefferson knew the dangers of too much governance: “Were the government to prescribe to us our medicine and diet, our bodies would be in such keeping as our souls are now.”
 My point: No one should blindly trust "the government".
 We, as citizens, are responsible to govern government.
 This is why we're seeing more interest in conservative movements, even local militias.